Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 $
 ```

-Now we can either attach the server to a debugger, configure it to follow child processes, and wait for it to crash so we can get the value of `rip` register and calculate the offset, or simple use `dmesg` command to print info about the last crashes happened in our system.
+Now we can either attach the server to a debugger, configure it to follow child process, and wait for it to crash so we can get the value of `rip` register and calculate the offset, or simply use the `dmesg` command to print info about the last crashes happened in our system.
 Since I'am lazy, I went for the second approach.

 ```shell
 $ nc 0 12345